lmars/packer-post-processor-vagrant-s3/README.md

 If set, the S3 storage class for the uploaded box file will be set to this.
 Defaults to `STANDARD`, which is the default for S3.
 Valid values are `STANDARD`, `STANDARD_IA` (infrequent access), or `REDUCED_REDUNDANCY`.

+### part_size (optional)

+The part size (in bytes) to use when uploading the box to S3.
+See the AWS SDK for the default value.

+### concurrency (optional)

+The concurrency to use when uploading the box to S3.
+See the AWS SDK for the default value.
+Lower this if you have difficulties successfully uploading a box on slow/unreliable connections.